andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Goals

-**RichTextArea** control enables support for a number of common use cases:
+Out of the box, the **RichTextArea** control provides support for a number of common use cases:

 - read-only presentation of rich text information (help pages, documentation, etc.)
 - a simple editor similar to WordPad or TextEdit level, suitable for note taking or message editing.